2 years · 24 towns · 370 new solar homes · 2.2 MW renewable energy

 Over the past two years, Vital Communities has teamed up with communities and solar installers across the Upper Valley to help residents and small businesses go solar.
 Our goal: Ramp up adoption of solar across the Upper Valley.
 Click here to read more.

-We\’ll announce the final results of Solarize Upper Valley Round Three in November.
-We\’ll also publish a report on the results of the two-year Solarize Upper Valley effort — sign up for email updates to stay in the loop, and click here to read our Round Two Report.
+Our report on the results of the two-year Solarize Upper Valley effort will be out in early 2016— sign up for email updates to stay in the loop.

 How can we help you?

 The Energy Committees in Cornish and Plainfield led a Solarize Campaign in 2014 and helped over 20 homes go solar.
 Now they're back for a second round [...]

 Calling all community energy leaders: VECAN's 8th Annual Vermont Community Energy and Climate Action Conference is coming right up!

 Kids and the curious of all ages won't want to miss wildlife expert Sue Morse's program, Animals of the North & Climate Change.

 Saturday, Nov.
 2 [...]